Tooth decay: History

 There is also evidence of caries increase when Indigenous people in North America changed from a strictly hunter-gatherer diet to a diet with maize.
 Rates also increased after contact with colonizing Europeans, implying an even greater dependence on maize.

 During the European Age of Enlightenment, the belief that a "tooth worm" caused caries was also no longer accepted in the European medical community.
 Pierre Fauchard, known as the father of modern dentistry, was one of the first to reject the idea that worms caused tooth decay and noted that sugar was detrimental to the teeth and gingiva.
 In 1850, another sharp increase in the prevalence of caries occurred and is believed to be a result of widespread diet changes.
-Prior to this time, cervical caries was the most frequent type of caries, but increased availability of sugar cane, refined flour, bread, and sweetened tea corresponded with a greater number of pit and fissure caries.
+Prior to this time, cervical caries was the most frequent type of caries.
+The increased availability of sugar cane, refined flour, bread, and sweetened tea corresponded with a greater number of pit and fissure caries.

 In the 1890s, W. D. Miller conducted a series of studies that led him to propose an explanation for dental caries that was influential for current theories.
 He found that bacteria inhabited the mouth and that they produced acids that dissolved tooth structures when in the presence of fermentable carbohydrates.
 This explanation is known as the chemoparasitic caries theory.
 Miller's contribution, along with the research on plaque by G. V. Black and J. L. Williams, served as the foundation for the current explanation of the etiology of caries.
 Several of the specific strains of lactobacilli were identified in 1921 by Fernando E. Rodríguez Vargas.

 In 1924 in London, Killian Clarke described a spherical bacterium in chains isolated from carious lesions which he called Streptococcus mutans.
 Although Clarke proposed that this organism was the cause of caries, the discovery was not followed up.
 Later, in 1954 in the US, Frank Orland working with hamsters showed that caries was transmissible and caused by acid-producing Streptococcus thus ending the debate whether dental caries were resultant from bacteria.
 It was not until the late 1960s that it became generally accepted that the Streptococcus isolated from hamster caries was the same as S. mutans.

 Tooth decay has been present throughout human history, from early hominids millions of years ago, to modern humans.
 The prevalence of caries increased dramatically in the 19th century, as the Industrial Revolution made certain items, such as refined sugar and flour, readily available.
 The diet of the "newly industrialized English working class" then became centered on bread, jam, and sweetened tea, greatly increasing both sugar consumption and caries.

 Etymology and usage

-Naturalized from Latin into English (a loanword), caries in its English form originated as a mass noun that means "rottenness", that is, "decay".
+Naturalized from Latin into English (a loanword), caries in its English form originated as a mass noun that means 'rottenness', that is, 'decay'.
 The word is an uncountable noun.

 Cariesology or cariology is the study of dental caries.